 Jeffrey White, Supervisory Deputy U.S. Marshal

-As part of this feature as the “Fugitive of the Week,” Luther had been aired on WTPL-FM, WNTK-FM, WTSN-FM, WEMJ-FM, The Union Leader, The Nashua Telegraph, The Patch, Foster’s Daily Democrat, Manchester Information, the Manchester Ink Link, the Rochester Voice and prominently featured on the internet.
-The “Fugitive of the Week” continues to be a very successful tool that has resulted in the location and arrest of numerous fugitives since its creation in 2007.
+The "Fugitive of the Week" was aired on WTPL-FM, WNTK-FM, WTSN-FM, WEMJ-FM, The Union Leader, The Nashua Telegraph, The Patch, Foster’s Daily Democrat, Manchester Information, the Manchester Ink Link, the Rochester Voice and prominently featured on the internet.
+The "Fugitive of the Week" continues to be a very successful tool that has resulted in the location and arrest of over 500 fugitives since its implementation in 2007.
 Additionally, the “Fugitive of the Week” was distributed statewide to all law enforcement officers in New Hampshire.

 Additional information about the U.S. Marshals Service can be found at https://www.usmarshals.gov.